Understanding Child Custody Laws for Unmarried Parents in Oregon

 If you are unmarried and have kids, then make sure you know how to go about handling child custody issues and how certain Oregon laws might apply differently to unwed parents.

-Oregon offers equal parental rights to both the mother and the father so long as paternity is established.
+If the parents are unmarried but have paternity established, both will generally have equal custody rights.
 In fact, Oregon courts almost always favor arrangements where the child can have both parents playing active roles in their life, but will always put the child’s best interests first.

 Unmarried Fathers' Rights in Oregon